Sinio-Manoka/tsunami_lab/doc/sphinx/input/Two_Dimensional_Solver.rst

 .. image:: _static/stationcompersion.png
-   :width: 700px
+   :width: 740px
-   :height: 700px
+   :height: 330px
    :scale: 100 %
-   :alt: alternate text
-   :align: right
+   :align: center

-During the simulation, it becomes apparent that the heights of the 1D wave propagation with dambreak2D start higher than those of the 2D wave propagation.
+During the simulation, it becomes apparent that the height of the 1D wave propagation with dambreak2D start higher than those of the 2D wave propagation.
 The former reaches a steady state, while the latter exhibits a non-steady chart.